susanBuck/notes/07_WordPress/10_Plugins.md

 Useful if...

-* Plugin is not available via wp-admin
+* Plugin is not available via wp-admin.
-* You've built the plugin yourself
+* You've built the plugin yourself.
-* If your server prevents automatic installation
+* If your server prevents automatic installation.

 Procedure: